nicopap/cuicui_layout/design_docs/proper_spawn.md

 - Ideally we control scene reloads through a component.
 We don't have a single entity to associate this component with.
 So we need some ad-hoc registry in a `Res`.

+# Current architecture

+Description of flow is available in `chirp/src/loader/mod.rs`.
+But our approach is currently broken:

+`ChirpInstances` holding `HashMap<HandleId, ChirpInstance>` doesn't work for when we have multiple instances of the same scene.
+Ideally we want to store instance info per-instance (duh…).
+To do so we will:

+Use a `HashMap<Seed, ChirpInstance>`: where `type Seed = Entity;` The `Entity` used to spawn a specific instance.

+User always has acccess to the seed since they have control over the.

+This might become more complicated as scenes themselves may contain other scenes.
+But that's for future considerations.

+User-controlled stuff:

+- Add an `Entity` with `Handle<Chirp>`
+- Manually remove/re-queue loading of a specific instance through `ChirpInstances`

+We want:

+- When getting `AssetEvent`s, to reload/delete entity from **all scenes** which `Handle<Chirp>` changed.
+- When finding a `Handle<Chirp>`, to load the chirp's scene and add it to `ChirpInstances`.
+- When `Scene`'s instance is ready, to do our hooking stuff